 There are a few properties of a project, such as its name, description, and title that are not available from the Designer and you need to set them in the Gateway.
-To do so, go to the Gateway, under the Configuration > Projects section, click on the edit link next to the project.
+To do so, go to the Gateway, under the Config > Projects section, click on the edit link next to the project.
 You cannot edit these settings while the project is open in the Designer.

 Important Concept: Defaults